wolfv/pyjet/README.md

 ***

 ### JIT-Decorator
-The quickest way to make a function faster is by using the JIT (Just-In-Time compiler) decorator:
+The quickest way to speed up a function with JET is by using the JIT (Just-In-Time compiler) decorator:

 ```python
 import jet